 The Life and Times of Jesus of Nazareth

 Reza Aslan addresses topics of Islam, the Middle East, and Muslim Americans with authority, wit, and infectious optimism.
 He is the author of Zealot: The Life and Times of Jesus of Nazareth—a momentous work of popular scholarship that rocketed to #1 on the NYT bestseller list.
-He’s also the host of Rough Draft with Reza Aslan: a rollicking new TV series on writing and the writing life.
+He’s also the host of CNN’s forthcoming show on world religions, The Believer.